 First, it is important to remember that every case is different as there are always exceptions to the rule, particularly in family law cases.
 But trying to come to an amicable agreement regarding your affairs can save money, time and avoid the ugliness of a nasty fight.

+There are two types of divorces, each involving the same process of asset division and the care of children.
 As it relates to a divorce case, settlement is usually the best way to resolve it.
 Divorce settlements allow you to have control over the outcome of your case and are typically more affordable and expedient than litigation.
-However, if litigation becomes necessary, Attorney Rainford is an experienced and strong advocate for her clients in the courtroom.
+However, if litigation becomes necessary, the Rainford Law Firm has a reputation of being experienced and strong when advocating for our clients in the courtroom.